VanishingVitamin/tdc_shiny_app/README.md

 ### I want to make changes to the app

+#### Updating renv

 If you add/remove packages during development, run `renv::install("[pkg-name]")` to add it to the `renv.lock` file then run `renv::snapshot()` to update the `renv` package list.
 This will ensure future users/developers will have the same R packages installed when they run the app.

+#### Creating Pull Requests

 Major changes to the application undergo a peer review process using GitHub [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (PRs).
-A pull request is a proposal to merge a set of changes from git [*branch*](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) into another.
+A pull request is a proposal to merge a set of changes from one git [*branch*](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) into another.
 The `main` branch on this repository represents the canonical version of the application and serves as the "root" for the repository's branches.

-#### Creating Pull Requests

 As the developer, you are responsible for creating a pull request for any changes you make to the app.
 If you don't have a ton of experience using git or GitHub, I recommend reading through [Happy Git with R](https://happygitwithr.com/) for a friendly, R-centric introduction.
+GitHub pull requests support text formatting using Markdown syntax -- see [Basic Syntax](https://www.markdownguide.org/basic-syntax/) for an introduction.

 The typical workflow for making changes goes: